 - Are you maintaining an up-to-date schedule of all the 3rd parties or contractors who undertake the checks for the business?

 The Hasmate program has a Contractors module that is useful to manage this.

 - Have you visually checked that all the surveyed items have the current or up-to-date tag or label attached?

 - Have you informed your employees of the importance of the certification tags/labels and for checking the equipment prior to use?

-Hope this helps to assist your business to meet its statutory obligations for 2018.
+Hope this helps to assist your business to meet its statutory obligations for the year.

 Please contact us with any enquiries today.